humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-02-04-maintainable-node-js-javascript-avoid-process-exit.md

 ## The problem

-In and of itself, the ability to exit with a specified exit code isn&#8217;t a horrible thing.
-Many programming languages offer this capability and it&#8217;s relied upon for all kinds of processing, not the least of which are build tools.
+In and of itself, the ability to exit with a specified exit code isn't a horrible thing.
+Many programming languages offer this capability and it's relied upon for all kinds of processing, not the least of which are build tools.
 The real problem is that `process.exit()` can be called by any part of the application at any time.
 There is nothing preventing a parser from calling it:

     exports.parse = function(text) {